-c) Round Robin Elimination Match: The winner of the first match stays in the court and keeps fighting until he loses.
+- c) Round Robin Elimination Match: The winner of the first match stays in the court and keeps fighting until he loses.
 The loser steps out and the next team member steps in.
-When all members of the team have lost, the team itself loses.
+When all members of the team have lost, the team itself loses. - d) Mixed teams are not permitted.